At Rush Children’s Hospital, we believe in caring for the whole child — and their families — while treating leukemia and lymphoma.

 - Blood test: Blood tests can determine if your child is having a problem with their blood, which can indicate leukemia.

-- Bone marrow aspiration and biopsy: After your child is sedated, a pediatric surgeon will insert thin needles into a bone to remove a sample of bone and bone marrow to test for leukemia.
+- Bone marrow aspiration and biopsy: After your child is sedated, a pediatric oncologist will insert a needle into a bone to remove a sample of bone marrow to test for leukemia.

 - Spinal tap: Also known as a lumbar puncture, this test is performed to determine if the leukemia has spread to the cerebrospinal fluid (CSF), which protects the brain and spinal cord.
-Your child will be sedated and then a thin needle will be used to obtain a CSF sample from the spine.
+A thin needle will be used to obtain a CSF sample from the bottom of the spine.